5 Things Advisors Should Know About Grayscale Bitcoin Trust (GBTC)

 Whenever there’s a surge in Bitcoin’s USD price, performance-chasers flood into GBTC and in turn, further unhinge its market price and NAV per share.

 This narrative shouldn’t be too concerning for current GBTC shareholders (after all, the dynamic implies that during a Bitcoin boon, GBTC appreciates to an even greater extent); however, “overpaying” for Bitcoin may leave a bad taste in the mouths of new investors.
+That said, buying when GBTC is trading at a discount to NAV might be an even more attractive prospect.

 Should you recommend investing in GBTC?